speedy-net/speedy-net/README.md

 ## How to setup the project and run locally

-First make sure that you're using Python 3.4 or later.
+First make sure that you're using Python 3.5 or later (we recommend the latest Python version).

 Then, you'll want to create a virtualenv and activate.
 You create virtualenv once and activate it each time you start to work on the project.